hidecode221b/Radia_MPW/Mathematica/readme.md

 Rev. 20220926
 Eample#3mpw_noc.nb represents the MPW mode without pole chamfers, and export data in text for field, field integral, and trajectories.
+Rev. 20221012
+Eample#3mpw_noc.nb exports data files to plot in the software.
+Igor procedure is uploaded for 3D magnetic vector in gizmo plot.